Related publications

 The correlations come to our rescue: Instead of sampling uniformly random, we can estimate the period of a given graph from the correlation, and use this for weighted sampling.
 In the preprint 2403.16217 together with Kimia Shaban, we demonstrate that this way, one needs roughly 1000-times less computation time to obtain the same accuracy of the mean, compared to uniform sampling.
 We conclude that perturbative computations in QFT at high order are not as hopeless as they at first seem.
 Even if the number of graphs is spectacularly large, one can exploit their statistical properties to get a surprisingly accurate estimate of their sum from integrating only a tiny fraction of them.

-In preprint 2403.16217, we also tried to use machine learning algorithms to predict periods.
-While this works, it has (maybe unsurprisingly) proven more accurately to use the tailor-made physically motivated quantities like cuts and Hepp bound for approximations.
-Researchers interested in machine learning on graph-valued data (i.e. take a small dense graph as an input, produce a real number as an output) could use our data set as a challenge or benchmark.
-The Feynman periods have the nice conceptual feature that the graph entirely determines the period in a deterministic way, so it should in principle be possible to reach 100% accuracy if a machine learning algorithm is capable of understanding the Feynman integral encoded by the graph.
+In preprint 2403.16217, we examined machine learning algorithms to predict periods.
+While this works, it has (maybe unsurprisingly) proven more accurate to use the tailor-made physically motivated quantities like cuts and Hepp bound for approximations.
+Researchers interested in machine learning on graph-valued data (i.e. take a small dense graph as an input, produce a real number as an output) could use our dataset as a challenge or benchmark.
+The Feynman periods have the nice conceptual feature that the graph entirely determines the period in a deterministic way, so it should in principle be possible to reach 100% accuracy provided a machine learning algorithm is capable of “understanding” the Feynman integral encoded by the graph.